aleksnavratil/polish-for-normal-people/polish_textbook.md

 I am z America.
 ```

-So the same Polish preposition aka word, (in this case it's a word with a length of just single letter, `z`) means two totally different things: both `with` and `from`.
+So the same Polish preposition aka word (in this case it's a word with a length of just single letter, `z`) means two totally different things: both `with` and `from`.
 This is not confusing for native speakers, because they infer the meaning of the preposition from the declension transformations applied to nouns and adjectives (which we have omitted for simplicity in those examples above).
 But as a new student, you can't yet perform that inference, so you end up constantly confused about prepositions.

 Of course this is not merely a property of this one preposition `z` alone; instead, there are lots of "overloaded" prepositions like this, behaving in ways which you might not expect.
-TODO add some more examples of overloaded prepositions

 This is one reason why even after long study, you'll often be intelligible but not idiomatic.